mk-fg/ca-certificates-whitelist-filter/README.rst

 -----

-It is a python 3.8+ script, with an optional dependency on `cryptography.io module`_, only used when printing certificate fingerprints and attributes nicely in ``-l/--list`` or ``-L/--list-all`` modes.
+It is a python 3.8+ script, with an optional dependency on `cryptography.io module`_, only used for printing certificate fingerprints and attributes nicely in ``-l/--list`` or ``-L/--list-all`` modes.

 To work in normal mode, script requires a whitelist file, and changes files in